 features are used, but others need to be shielded off.
 Consider the stack

-When using inheritance to implement an is-a
+When using inheritance to implement an is-a relationship make sure to get

 the `direction of use' right: inheritance aiming at implementing an is-a